3DCoded/Happy-Hare/Led-Support.md

 logo_leds:   neopixel:mmu_leds (6)
 frame_rate: 24
 ```
+> [!IMPORTANT]
+> One thing that is important for `entry` and `exit` led chains is that their length must be the same as the number of gates or a multiple of that.
+BTT ViViD design has 7 leds for each of the 4 gates, so there are 28 leds in the sequence.
+If you do have multiple leds per gate, Happy Hare will leverage that to create "mini" effects on each individual gate.
+E.g. can indicate loading and unloading animation!

 Some examples of how to set these values can be seen in this illustration (ERCFv2 MMU example):
 <p align=center><img src="Led-Support/led_configuration.png" alt='LED Configuration' width='100%'></p> <!-- TODO: Update pic -->